 What to prepare before the technician arrives

-To keep the installation quick and hassle-free:
+To make the installation fast and straightforward:

 A real case: replacing vertical blinds in a Wola flat